Sleitnick/Knit/README.md

 Knit.Start():catch(warn)
--- Knit.Start() returns a Promise, so we are catching any errors and feeding it to the built-in 'warn' function -- You could also chain 'Await()' to the end to yield until the whole sequence is completed:
+-- Knit.Start() returns a Promise, so we are catching any errors and feeding it to the built-in 'warn' function -- You could also chain 'await()' to the end to yield until the whole sequence is completed:
 --    Knit.Start():catch(warn):await()
 ```